ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Config/Editor/Customization/index.md

 ### features.tabBackground

 Defines the background of the top toolbar tabs.
-If this parameter is a string value (**"header"** or **"toolbar"**), then it is set as the initial tab background value and the tab background setting will not be hidden.
-The default value is **"header"**.
+If this parameter is a string value (**header** or **toolbar**), then it is set as the initial tab background value and the tab background setting will not be hidden.
+The default value is **header**.

 Type: object or string